2ho Client for Linux

 Feel free to take liberties with this installation technique.
 This is not necessarily the best way to install things.
 But it's easy to understand.
 No user-serviceable parts inside.
 Void where prohibited.
 Your mileage may vary.

-Before installing anything on Linux, there are a few things you should configure to ensure the system is secure. e.g. Change default passwords, disable root login, install and configure a firewall, etc. Securing your host, we leave up to you.
+Before installing anything on Linux, there are a few things you should configure to ensure the system is secure. e.g. Change default passwords, disable root login, install and configure a firewall, etc. Securing your host, we leave it up to you.
 But make sure you do it.
-There is nothing special to do there in terms of the 2hO Client software.
+There is nothing special to do there in terms of the Netrinos Client software.
 Vanilla is fine.

 You only need to worry about installing WireGuard on Linux.
 The installer does this automatically on other platforms.